brendanmcc02/film-rec/notes.md

 ### IDEA 1

 Have a wildcard vector.
-Init to the inverse of User Profile: but keep imdbRating & numVotes fixed.
+Init to the inverse of User Profile: but keep imdbRating, numVotes, runtime fixed.
 When a wildcard film is responded to, only the wildcard vector changes.
 When a non-wildcard film is responded to, only the user profile vector changes.

-### IDEA 2

-Recommend films from ~3000 onwards

-Variety of genre and year. keep imdbRating, runtime static?

 ### Vectorized Data Form
 year_norm, imdbRating_norm, numOfVotes_norm, runtime_norm, action, adventure, animation, biography, comedy, crime, documentary, drama, family, fantasy, film-noir, history, horror, music, musical, mystery, news, romance, sci-fi, sport, thriller, war, western